sabra55/pokeadamantdiamond/README.md

-# Pokémon AdamantDiamond Version and LustrousPearl Version
+# Pokémon AdamantDiamond and LustrousPearl Versions

 This repository houses the source code of Pokémon AdamantDiamond and LustrousPearl.